JoseJulioDev/primeiro-projeto-com-nodejs/README.md

 # primeiro-projeto-com-nodejs

-this project focuses on applying knowledge acquired in the study of software development.
+this project focuses on applying knowledge acquired in the study of software development where users and schedules will be registered.
  - typescript
  - node.js
  - express